Azure-Samples/aas-digital-factory/docs/techblog-post-aas.md

    </div>
 </div>

-The AAS format data is converted to DTDL specific format to be able to create azure digital twins and relationships.
-We have defined POCO classes here as well for the twins and relationships definitions in our implementation.
-You will notice that we have used Azure SDK for Azure digital twin interactions.
-Let's look at a [code snippet](https://github.com/Azure-Samples/aas-digital-factory/blob/main/src/AasFactory.Azure.Functions.ModelDataFlow/Services/ConceptDescriptionRepository.cs) that is used to first convert Concept Description to twins and relationships definitions and then create them. `Twins.ConceptDescription` and `Twins.DataSpecification` are the POCO classes defined for creating digital twins. `ConceptDescriptionToDataSpecification` and `ReferenceToConceptDescription` are the POCO classes defined for creating digital relationships.
+The AAS factory data is converted to DTDL specific format to be able to create digital twins and relationships on ADT.
+These DTDLs are pre-defined in the [Asset Administration Shell (AAS) ontology](https://github.com/digitaltwinconsortium/ManufacturingOntologies/tree/main/Ontologies/AssetAdminShell).

-[Here](https://github.com/Azure-Samples/aas-digital-factory/blob/main/src/AasFactory.Azure.Models/Adt/Twins/ConceptDescription.cs) is one of the ADT `Twins.ConceptDescription` POCO class definition for reference.
+Based on the ADT representation above, you can observe by colors that:

+- violet nodes are DTDL AAS.
+This corresponds to the shell header of each AAS factory data; such as factory, line, machine and machine type.
+- aqua nodes are DTDL Submodels.
+A DTDL AAS can contain multiple submodels.
+For example, the AAS Factory (Seattle's Factory) has three submodels to access information about the Nameplate, Machines and Lines.
+- sky blue, yellow and red nodes are Properties (representing different data types).
+A DTDL Property describe a property value.
+Useful for storing telemetry data.
+For example, the Submodel OperationalData reports temperature data.

+To accomplish this result, we encourage using the Azure SDK for Azure Digital Twins interactions.
+We suggest start creating POCO classes here as well for the AAS twins and relationships definitions in the implementation.
+As an example, here is of the [ADT Submodel Twin POCO class definition](https://github.com/Azure-Samples/aas-digital-factory/blob/main/src/AasFactory.Azure.Models/Adt/Twins/Submodel.cs#L12).

+Now that the POCO classes for AAS twins and relationships are defined, you need to implement the logic to map the AAS represention into the ADT representation.
+For that, you need to traverse all your AAS factory data from top (Shell) to bottom (Properties).
+For example, create first the twin for DTDL AAS, then create twins the DTDL submodels that are connected, and finally create the relationships between these DTDL AAS and Submodels.
+This [code snippet](https://github.com/Azure-Samples/aas-digital-factory/blob/main/src/AasFactory.Azure.Functions.ModelDataFlow/Services/ShellRepository.cs#L27-L47) describes what we just talked about.

 ## Summary